Black boxes located at Indonesian airliner crash site as human remains recovered - Local News 8

 Black boxes located at Indonesian airliner crash site as human remains recovered

+Suryanto Cahyono, head of Indonesia’s National Transportation Safety Commission, said Sunday that authorities had picked up intermittent pings being transmitted from the CVR and FDR to a receiver that can “detect and locate the black boxes.”

+Cahyono added that the special device will yield a more accurate result in comparison to ping locators or sonar gear that are installed on ships, and said that it is now in the hands of divers from the Indonesian Navy.

-Human remains and wreckage have been pulled from the crash site, and the Commander of the Indonesian National Armed Forces, Marshal Hadi Tjahjanto, said Sunday evening they are “receiving two signals from the black box and are continuing to monitor it.”
+The Commander of the Indonesian National Armed Forces, Marshal Hadi Tjahjanto, said that they are “receiving two signals from the black box and are continuing to monitor it.”
 He added that he hoped to retrieve it soon from the seabed, 23 meters (approximately 75 feet) below the surface.

-The head of the National Transportation Safety Committee (NTSC), Suryanto Cahyono also said he was confident experts had located the black box’s position and had handed over “portable ping detection devices to Navy divers so they can find it.”

-The Sriwijaya Air flight 182 — a Boeing 737-500 — was heading from Jakarta to the city of Pontianak, on the Indonesian side of Borneo, when it lost contact at 2:40 p.m. local time (2:40 a.m.
+The Sriwijaya Air plane — a Boeing 737-500 — was heading from Jakarta to the city of Pontianak, on the Indonesian side of Borneo, when it lost contact at 2:40 p.m. local time (2:40 a.m.
 ET), 11 nautical miles north of Jakarta’s Soekarno-Hatta International Airport.

 Four minutes into the flight, and amid heavy rains, the plane dropped 10,000 feet in less than a minute before disappearing from the radar, according to the global flight tracking service Flightradar24.